bc-mkatz/slate-1/source/includes/_api_CRUD_coupons.md

 #### <span class="jumptarget"> Read-only Properties </span>

 The following properties of the coupon are read-only.
-If one or more of these properties are included in the request, it will be rejected.
+If one or more of these properties are included in the request, it will be rejected:

 *   id
 *   num_uses

 #### <span class="jumptarget"> Requirements </span>

-The following properties of the coupon are required.
-The request won’t be fulfilled unless these properties are valid.
+The following property of the coupon is required.
+If it is not included in the `PUT` request, its existing value on the coupon will be silently overwritten:

+*   applies_to

+#### <span class="jumptarget"> Response </span>

+Example JSON returned in the response:

 ```json
 {